 (b) Per NEC Customer Protection Rule:

 If, in the normal performance of its duties, NEC obtains information that a member scheduled for disconnection may qualify for delay of disconnection pursuant to this subsection, and NEC reasonably believes that the information may be unknown to the CR, NEC shall delay the disconnection and promptly communicate the information to the CR.
 NEC shall disconnect such customer if it subsequently receives a confirmation of the disconnect notice from the CR.
 Nothing herein should be interpreted as requiring NEC to assess or to inquire as to the member’s status before performing a disconnection, or to provide prior notice of the disconnection, when not otherwise required.
-NEC will also provide documentation to member to register and/or renew critical care status.8.3.5.4 Weather Moratoriums
+NEC will also provide documentation to member to register and/or renew critical care status.

+(c).
+LP&L shall not suspend or disconnect a retail Customer when such disconnection will cause a dangerous or life-threatening condition on that retail Customer’s Premise, without prior notice of reasonable length such that retail Customer can ameliorate the condition.
+The Retail Customer is responsible for notifying its designated CR if DNP to its facility will result in such a condition.
+For additional rules and processes please refer to the customer protection rules.

+8.3.5.4 Weather Moratoriums

 (1) All Market Participants should monitor www.nws.noaa.gov for the conditions in Table 15, Extreme Weather Emergency Due to Cold, and Table 16, Extreme Weather Emergency Due to Heat, below that would establish a weather moratorium.
 A weather moratorium may be invoked in a service territory at any time during the day when one of the following conditions exists in a county as outlined in the MOU/EC Customer protection rule.